RCSB PDB Help

 • name of the protein, gene, author, ligands, keywords etc. that are present in the structure.

 • specific identifiers related to the structure of interest (e.g., PDB IDs), gene/protein sequences (i.e., GenBank and UniProt IDs) and ligands (e.g., chemical component or BIRD molecule IDs).
-Note: When the “Include CSM” toggle switch is 'on' CSM identifiers (e.g., AlphaFold IDs, Model Archive IDs) available from the literature or other public data resources may also be used here.
+Note: When the “Include CSM” is enabled, CSM identifiers (e.g., AlphaFold IDs, Model Archive IDs) available from the literature or other public data resources may also be used here.

-• a polymer sequence that has >25 building blocks (e.g., amino acids, nucleotides) and is submitted in FASTA format
+• a polymer sequence that has >25 residues (e.g., amino acids, nucleotides)

 Documentation

-Here are some tips for executing a Basic search in the PDB Archive mode:
+Here are some tips for executing a Basic Search:

 • Full-text search:

-• You can type a word or phrase in the top bar search box and click the Search icon, or hit the 'Enter' key.
-This will perform a 'full-text' search against multiple fields in the database to find matches for the entered word or phrase.
+• You can type a word or phrase into the top-bar search box and click the Search icon or press Enter.
+This runs a full-text search across multiple fields in the database to find entries that match your query.

-• The Basic Search is meant to be broad and inclusive.
-It uses text-based information present in various fields of archival PDBx/mmCIF data and data from external resources mapped to PDB structures.
+• The Basic Search is designed to be broad and inclusive.
+It searches text-based information across multiple fields in the archival PDBx/mmCIF data, as well as annotations and metadata from external resources mapped to PDB structures.

 • Auto-suggestion lists: